Mapping Future Imaginaries – Global

 Dr Aleryk Fricker

 Aleryk is a proud Dja Dja Wurrung man and former school teacher.
 Al recently submitted his PhD at Charles Darwin University, Australia.
 Al’s thesis is focused on the impact of whiteness on the intersection of sport, education and culture for the children who attend the Papunya School.
-He is currently the Indigenous Education lecturer at RMIT University, and is working hard to decolonise the education system.
+Al is a Lecturer Indigenous Education lecturer at Deakin University and is working hard to decolonise the education system.

 Email me: al.fricker@deakin.edu.au